 Implement Outdoor Soundproofing Measures

-Even though a fence couldn’t completely prevent the sound of your lawnmower from reaching your neighbors, there are some things you might do to fortify yours.
+There are also some things you might do to fortify your existing fence.
 Over the years, I’ve found many uses for Mass-Loaded Vinyl.
 The dense rubber material would certainly plug any holes you might have in your fence and make it thick enough to make a difference.
 And I’ve even explained how you could do it in a previous article.

 Of course, the noise would still move up and away.
 But at least its primary direction, the horizontal spread away from the source, would be blocked.